 3. Fees and Pricing

 3.1) Services are offered at a service rate of $120/hour plus gst.
-In the event of an increase in the costs of providing the Services, including without limitation the imposition of a new direct or indirect tax or impost, legislative change (including changes that directly impact minimum employee entitlements and employer obligations), exchange rate fluctuations or supplier cost increase, Information Technology Pty Ltd reserves the right to review and request a variation to the Fees to take into account the impact of such changes.
+In the event of an increase in the costs of providing the Services, including without limitation the imposition of a new direct or indirect tax or impost, legislative change (including changes that directly impact minimum employee entitlements and employer obligations), exchange rate fluctuations or supplier cost increase, MIT Ventures Pty Ltd reserves the right to review and request a variation to the Fees to take into account the impact of such changes.

-3.2) In addition to clause 3.1, Information Technology Pty Ltd may review and adjust its Fees and charges (including its freight rates) for any Services, once each year on or after each anniversary of the date from which those Services are first provided with reference to the Consumer Price Index (All Groups Weighted Average of eight capital cities) as published by the Australian Bureau of Statistics.
+3.2) In addition to clause 3.1, MIT Ventures Pty Ltd may review and adjust its Fees and charges (including its freight rates) for any Services, once each year on or after each anniversary of the date from which those Services are first provided with reference to the Consumer Price Index (All Groups Weighted Average of eight capital cities) as published by the Australian Bureau of Statistics.
 Any Fee increase will be limited to the percentage increase during the immediately preceding year or 5%, whichever is the greater.

 3.3) The Fees cover work set out in a SOW.
 Any change to a SOW pursuant to clause 14 (Change Request) may lead to an adjustment in the Fees.

 3.4) The parties will negotiate in good faith any variation to the Fees and in the event that they are unable to agree on the amount of a variation pursuant to clauses 3.1, then either party may terminate the relevant SOW(s) by providing the other party with 90 days written notice.